SABERGLOW/SONGS/README.md

   * output the whole database.

-# For detailed instructions, refer Users' Manual.
+_For detailed instructions, refer to Users' Manual and Developers Documentation_